 One of the best pizza-makers in the inner west, Marrickville’s Pizza Madre, has just joined the takeaway game (Thursday to Sunday from 5pm to 9pm).
 You can get its woodfired sourdough pizzas; salads; and this lush dessert made from layered zabaglione, Mr Black-soaked savoiardi biscuits, chocolate mousse, hazelnuts and toasted wattleseeds.
 And while you wait for your hot pie, you can sip on a Negroni priced nicely at $10.

-For toppings, expect what Two Chaps does with pasta, but on a pizza: seasonal, high quality produce (provided by gun produce merchant Shane Roberts) that’s classically prepared and vaguely Italian.
+All toppings are meat-free.
+The pizzas use seasonal, high quality produce that’s classically prepared and vaguely Italian.
 There’ll be five or six pizzas that’ll change each week.
 One unlikely to leave the menu is a multi-cheese pizza with a washed rind, a blue cheese, fior di latte, hazelnuts and warrigal greens.
 The opening menu had a margherita with fresh oregano, and one with rich portobello mushroom, Jerusalem artichoke and fior de latte topped with smoked-cauliflower hummus.
 For a gluten-free option try the farinata, an Italian chickpea pancake.

 There’s not much beyond that, just a seasonal leafy green salad, some pre-pizza snacks (fried chickpeas and house olives) and a couple of desserts: a Negroni granita and a kouign amann (a brittle, croissant-like bun) stuffed with tiramisu gelato.
-The drinks list is also refreshingly short; two whites, two reds (one each on tap), two more obscure wildcards and a single beer.
+The drinks list also features a lively list of fun wines.

 It also does a takeaway trade.
 Or squeeze into Madre’s cute but tiny pastel pink, white and green dining room.